levsero/test_embed/GUIDELINES.md

 # File structure

-Part of this change it switching to a new file structure.
+Part of this change is switching to a new file structure.
 This shows what the old one is and what the new one will be.
 Components in the new structure should match the guidelines specified below.

 ### Old file structure